Skip to Content

 When planting an avocado tree, the soil needs to absorb moisture, drain properly, and have the proper pH level.
 Soil that doesn’t have good drainage will expose the roots to root rot and not provide the proper nutrients for the tree to do well.

 Since these trees have shallow roots, you need to ensure they are getting the proper nutrients.
-Do this by giving them nutrient-rich food or fertilizer for their growth.
+Do this by giving them nutrient-rich food or fertiliser for their growth.
 You can add wood chips or leaves to the top as well.
 These will eventually decompose into the soil allowing the tree to absorb its nutrients.

 The Best Type Of Soil For Planting An Avocado Tree – SC Garden Guru